-Project ALERT is a special group of local, state and federal officials who are retired and now give their time to the National Center For Missing and Exploited Children (NCMEC) to assist with cases.
+Project ALERT is a special group of retired local, state and federal officials who give their time to the National Center For Missing and Exploited Children (NCMEC) to assist with cases.

 It’s been a mystery since Dec.
 2005, but a forensic artist with NCMEC completed a composite sketch of the girl.

 This case is one of many cases the team is helping with.
 NCMEC says members from their elite squad met with the Columbus Police Department to work on this case and to offer insight.

 The Los Angeles Police need your help finding a missing woman who vanished in the spring.
 According to a police press release, on March 20, 42-year-old Lisa Lewis vanished without a trace.

 Around noon on the day she disappeared, authorities say she was las seen in the 3800 block of Sepulveda Boulevard, Culver City.

 Lisa is a Caucasian female who stands 5 feet 7 inches tall, she weighs about 110 pounds.
 She has brown hair and brown eyes.

 If you know anything about Lisa’s case, or if you recognize her face, please contact the Missing Person’s Unit, Detective Saiza at (213) 996-1800.

 It’s a miracle in Houston, TX.
 An 8-month-old was taken by a suspect when her mother’s car was stolen early Monday morning.

 Houston Police believe the suspect dumped the baby in a field, leaving her overnight by herself, and then ditched the vehicle in another location quite a distance away.